 If you are interested in making a donation towards this project, you can do so in addition to your regular order of food products from us, or on its own, by selecting “Donation to Food Accessibility Project” in our online store.
 This can be done in any denomination of $10 of your choice.
 We thank you for your consideration of this project, welcome questions, and thank all of you who have already donated.

 We are in no way a charitable organization, and do not pretend to be – we are trying to develop a farm business and livelihood that can support us for years to come.
+This fund is very limited and its success is completely dependent on the number of mutual aid donations we receive from customers throughout the year.
 We are happy to issue receipts however,, and to keep you informed on any developments with the project as it goes along.
-We are so thankful for the relationships that we have formed with Ian Scott’s family, and look forward to forming relationships with newcomer families with whom we might not have otherwise had the opportunity to meet and provide food to.
+We are so thankful for the relationships that we have formed with Ian Scott’s family, and look forward to forming relationships with folks whom we might not have otherwise had the opportunity to meet and provide food to.
 Thank you for any consideration of contribution towards this project.
 We are excited for the opportunities it presents to strengthen our local food economy, food security, and community development right here in Manitoba.